angular/angular/aio/content/guide/interpolation.md

 # Text interpolation

-Text interpolation allows you to incorporate dynamic string values into your HTML templates.
+Text interpolation lets you incorporate dynamic string values into your HTML templates.
-With interpolation, you can dynamically change what appears in an application view, such as displaying a custom greeting that includes the user's name.
+Use interpolation to dynamically change what appears in an application view, such as displaying a custom greeting that includes the user's name.

 <div class="alert is-helpful">